bmeriwether/kailhsocket-freecad/README.md

 # kailhsocket-freecad
-Freecad reverse engineer of Kailh hotswap socket body for mech keyboard design, layout, etc
+A 1:1 3d model of the Kailh Hotswap socket made from references images and specifications.

 # Kailh socket freecad